 More than 7.5 million Canadian households have pets, according to 2016 statistics.
 Most people love animals and understand the loving relationship between humans and their pets.
 Pet-friendly features can be exactly what a buyer is looking for.
-What buyers don't love, however, is to see or smell evidence of those beloved pets in every room and in every corner of the yard and selling a home, especially in a competitive market, with pets can be a great challenge.
+What buyers don't love, however, is to see or smell evidence of those beloved pets in every room and in every corner of the yard and selling a home with pets, especially in a competitive market, can be a great challenge.
 Many homeowners don’t know what to do with pets when selling their home, so here are some important tips for selling a house with pets.

-The first and most important rule is to always have the pet away from the property during a showing.
+The first and most important rule is to always relocate the pets during a showing.
 Take the dog for a walk; put the cat in a carrier and go to a neighbour's home.
 Boarding pets for a day or two is also a good option if the homeowner is expecting a lot of showings.
 Real estate agents and buyers alike can be intimidated by a dog barking in the yard, or by signs that say "Please don't let the cat out."

 Clean and Refresh

 Vacuum and mop often to remove pet hair; polish nose prints and paw prints off windows and floors.
 If necessary, hire a local Calgary house cleaning company.
 Open doors and windows regularly to keep fresh air circulating; and be sure to pick up evidence from front and back yards.
-Clean, clean and clean again!
+Here are some more things to remember when cleaning: